isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 df.info(verbose = True, show_counts = True)
 ```

-Finally, features that are impertinent to the model are dropped, and the outcome variable separated.
+Features that are impertinent to the model are dropped, and the outcome variable separated.
 ```
 #drop irrelevant columns
 df.drop(columns = ['ICU_old', 'WINDOW', 'PATIENT_VISIT_IDENTIFIER'], inplace = True)